 Change the text as shown:

-TX_PWRAP is the total power at the antenna connector, in dBm, for that 20 MHz subchannel, over all antennas used to transmit the PSRR PPDU containing the Trigger frame for each 20 MHz subchannel for a 20 MHz, 40 MHz, or 80 MHz PPDU or in each of the 40 MHz subchannels for an 80+80 MHz or 160 MHz PPDU.
+TX_PWRAP is the total power at the antenna connector, in dBm, for that 20 MHz subchannel for a 20 MHz, 40 MHz, or 80 MHz PPDU or for that 40 MHz subchannel for an 80+80 MHz or 160 MHz PPDU, over all antennas used to transmit the PSRR PPDU containing the Trigger frame.

-Acceptable Receiver Interference LevelAP is a value in dBm for that 20 MHz subchannel for a 20 MHz, 40 MHz, or 80 MHz PPDU or for each of the 40 MHz subchannels for an 80+80 MHz or 160 MHz PPDU and should be set to the expected receive signal power indicated by the UL Target Receive Power subfield in the Trigger frame minus the minimum SNR value that yields ≤ 10% PER for the highest HE-MCS of the ensuing uplink HE TB PPDU, minus a safety margin value not to exceed 5 dB as determined by the AP.
+Acceptable Receiver Interference LevelAP is a value in dBm for that 20 MHz subchannel for a 20 MHz, 40 MHz, or 80 MHz PPDU or for that 40 MHz subchannel for an 80+80 MHz or 160 MHz PPDU and should be set to the expected receive signal power indicated by the UL Target Receive Power subfield in the Trigger frame for the highest HE-MCS of the ensuing uplink HE TB PPDU minus the minimum SNR value that yields ≤ 10% PER for that MCS, minus a safety margin value not to exceed 5 dB as determined by the AP.